Young Warrior gains immediate release to join Australian club

 “He came through our system to make his NRL debut last year and we wish him the very best for what lies ahead.”

-The 21-year-old was signed with the Warriors until at least the end of 2026 prior to the end of his contract.
+The 21-year-old was signed with the Warriors until at least the end of 2026 prior to his immediate release.